 Admittance may be attained via one of three routes:

-- The traditional way to demonstrate scholarly potential is for the applicant to submit the research thesis from their master’s degree within HDFS or a related field of study.
+- Students with a master’s degree commonly demonstrate scholarly potential by submitting the research thesis from their master’s degree within HDFS or a related field of study.

-Does the HDFS graduate program require a minimum GRE score or minimum GPA for admission?
+Does the HDFS graduate program require a minimum GRE score for admission?

 There is no formal metric or rubric for admission decisions.
 However, MA students typically exceed a score of 140 and doctoral students a score of 150.
 Writing scores are taken into consideration as well, with higher scores expected for doctoral candidates.